 - Stir-fry the bagoong-alamang with the tomatoes, garlic, and onions.
 This technique deglazes the crust from the pork and makes the bagoong sauce super delicious!

-- Cut the pork in bite-size pieces.
+- Cut the pork into bite-size pieces.
 To tenderize, add water and cook without a lid on until the sauce has reduced to the preferred consistency.

 - Don't add too much vinegar.
 A couple of teaspoons will do.
 Too much vinegar can overpower the flavor of the bagoong.
 This is a personal choice.
 Some like their binagoongan tangy, but not me.